-Indonesia has not undertaken to restrict the issuance or custody of cryptocurrencies.
-In Indonesia, however, cryptocurrencies are classified as commodities, in that the Indonesian government allows the trading of crypto asset commodities; therefore, it falls under the authority of BAPPEBTI (a government agency under the Ministry of Trade that regulates futures trading).
+Indonesia has not undertaken any measures yet to restrict the issuance of cryptocurrencies, so this matter thus far remains unregulated.
+In Indonesia, however, cryptocurrencies are classified as commodities, in that the Indonesian government allows the trading of crypto asset commodities; therefore, it falls under the authority of BAPPEBTI (a government agency within the Ministry of Trade that regulates futures trading).
 BAPPEBTI has issued several regulations entailing the futures trading of crypto assets.
-Crypto-assets cover cryptocurrencies, securities tokens, and various other virtual commodities.
-The key players involved in the physical crypto-asset futures market are Bappebti, Crypto-asset Exchanges, Crypto-asset Clearing Agencies, Crypto-asset Merchants, and Crypto Asset Depository Agencies.
+The key players involved in the physical crypto-asset futures market are BAPPEBTI, Crypto-asset Exchanges, Crypto-asset Clearing Agencies, Crypto-asset Traders, and Crypto Asset Depository Agencies.